Multi-patch multi-group epidemic model with varying infectivity: Introduction

 \section{Introduction}

-It is well--known that ODE epidemic models are law of large numbers limits, as the size of the population tends to infinity, of individual based stochastic Markov models, see e.g. \cite{andersson2012stochastic} and Chapter 2 of Part I in \cite{britton2018stochastic}.
+It is well--known that ODE epidemic models are law of large numbers (LLN) limits, as the size of the population tends to infinity, of individual based stochastic Markov models, see e.g. \cite{andersson2012stochastic} and Chapter 2 of Part I in \cite{britton2018stochastic}.
 The Markov property of such stochastic epidemic models requires in particular that the duration of the infectious period of the individuals follows an exponential distribution.
-In \cite{PP-2020}, the last two authors have shown that the large population law of large numbers limit of a non-Markov stochastic epidemic model is a system of Volterra type integral equations.
-An alternative formulation leads to a system of first order partial differential equations with an integral equation as boundary condition, see \cite{PP-2020c}.
+For epidemic models with non--exponential infectious periods, LLNs have been derived using different methods, see \cite{reinert1995asymptotic} for the SIR model, and \cite{wang1975limit} for the case of a non--Markov population model.
+Related models of age-structured populations have been studied before.
+In \cite{oelschlager_limit_1990}, Oelschl\"ager studies an age-structured birth and death process in which the birth and death rates depend on the age structure of the whole population, and proves a law of large numbers and a central limit theorem for the empirical distribution of the age of individuals in the population.
+Similar results have been proved for more general models in \cite{tran_large_2008,meleard_slow_2012} and \cite{hamza_age_2013,fan_convergence_2020}.
+Recently, in \cite{PP-2020}, the last two authors have shown the LLN results for various non-Markov models (including SIR, SEIR, SIS, SIRS models) with the infectious periods having any general distribution.
+The limits in these non-Markov models are systems of Volterra-type integral equations.
+Of course, without proving LLNs, Volterra integral equations were already used to describe the epidemic dynamics in the literature, see, for example, \cite{brauer1975nonlinear,cooke1976epidemic,diekmann1977limiting,hethcote1995sis,van2000simple,feng2007epidemiological}.

-On the other hand, not only should the infectious period be non-exponentially distributed, but, as was advocated as early as in 1927 by Kermack and McKendrick in \cite{KMK}, the infectivity should be allowed to vary with the time elapsed since infection.
-In \cite{FPP2020b}, the authors have obtained the Kermack--McKendrick model as the large population law of large numbers limit of a stochastic model, where to each infectious individual is attached an independent copy of a random infection age dependent random infectivity function.
-Note that the last two authors have established a central limit theorem in the same framework, see \cite{PP2020-FCLT-VI}.
+On the other hand, not only should the infectious period be non-exponentially distributed, but, as was advocated as early as 1927 by Kermack and McKendrick in \cite{KMK}, the infectivity should be allowed to vary with the time elapsed since infection.
+A deterministic integral equation was also developed to describe the age of infection in epidemic models, see \cite{brauer2008age} and \cite[Chapter 4.5]{BCF-2019}.
+In \cite{FPP2020b}, the authors have obtained the Kermack--McKendrick model as the large population LLN limit of a stochastic model, where to each infectious individual is attached an independent copy of a random infection age dependent random infectivity function.
+The last two authors have established a central limit theorem in the same framework, see \cite{PP2020-FCLT-VI}.
+Furthermore, by tracking the age of infection of all the individuals in that framework, the last two authors in \cite{PP-2020c} have also established the LLN with the limit being a system of first order partial differential equations (PDEs) with an integral equation as boundary condition, which is consistent with the Kermack and McKendrick PDE model introduced in 1932 \cite{KM32}.